 Cognizant Technology Solutions Corp.
-(CTSH), the U.S.-based provider of consulting and outsourcing, is weighing acquisitions in France and Germany as Europe’s debt crisis creates more demand for services that lower costs.
+(CTSH:US), the U.S.-based provider of consulting and outsourcing, is weighing acquisitions in France and Germany as Europe’s debt crisis creates more demand for services that lower costs.

 “We’re doubling down on our investment in Europe,” President Gordon Coburn said in an interview, without disclosing a specific spending plan.
 “We’re seeing the weak economy in Europe serve as a catalyst for our services.”

 Technology companies including billionaire Carlos Slim’s America Movil SAB are seeking assets in Europe, where the economic slump has lowered valuations and spurred mergers and acquisitions.
 Teaneck, New Jersey-based Cognizant, which is already established in the U.K. and Switzerland, is expanding in other countries to have a head start over rivals when the region returns to economic stability.